Baghdad: Economy

 The city contains the factories of carpets, leather and textiles, workshops, cement and tobacco factories.
 Industrial areas extend from the city center to outside and suburbs in the metropolitan area, such as Taji and northern Baghdad.
 Subsequently, it has produced a wide variety of consumer and industrial goods, including processed foods and beverages, clothes, footwear, wood products, furniture, paper and printed material, bricks, chemicals, plastics, electrical equipment, and metal and nonmetallic products.
 Bismayah, southeast of Baghdad, is home to world's largest precast factory.
 In agricultural aspect, palm groves are spread in the city, and many of its people depends on the cultivation of many yields.

 Baghdad, like other provinces such as Babylon, Karbala and Qadissiya, contains metals such as aluminum, ceramics, nickel, manganese and chromium, whose size is not yet known, being recently discovered by local Iraqi cadres lacking experience and mechanisms to determine the size of these explorations.
 An oilfield is located in eastern Baghdad.
 It was believed that the quantities of oil is modest, but the drilling disclosed that its size exceeds the initial estimates, and has northern extensions in the province of Salah al-Din, and southern province of Wasit.
 The city is also home to Dora Refinery, a large oil refinery in Dora, which is the 3rd largest in Iraq in terms of production.
 The production of it exceeds 200000 oilbbl per day, while its total production estimated if it was developed up to 120,000 oilbbl per day.

 Most reconstruction efforts have been devoted to the restoration and repair of badly damaged urban infrastructure.
 Some of the private projects includes Baghdad Renaissance Plan, Sindbad Hotel Complex and Conference Center, and Central Bank of Iraq Tower.
-Other project proposed includes Romantic Island and Baghdad Gate.
+Other proposed projects include Romantic Island and Baghdad Gate.
 Numerous projects have been also impacted due to corruption.
 According to a report published by CNBC, there are around 150 entertainment projects planned for the city.
 Many of them were delayed due to government policies.
 Also Baghdad has witnessed the opening of dozens of tourist complexes annually with areas reaching 20000 m2 in addition to some major tourism projects with areas exceeding 50000 m2 with the aim of investment combining trade and tourism as a distinctive economic model.
-In recent years, Baghdad has also adopted modern economic trends like, establishment of startup hubs, office space and incubation center, as well as development of shopping malls such Baghdad Mall and Dijlah Village.
+In recent years, Baghdad has also adopted modern economic trends like, establishment of startup hubs, office space and incubation centers, as well as development of shopping malls such as Baghdad Mall and Dijlah Village.